Starts a Node.js local development server. See API Proxying For Dev for more details.

 - State preserving hot-reload

 - Source maps

-After creating an App folder with the CLI, inside your App you’ll have a folder named
+After creating an App folder with the CLI, you’ll have a folder named

 You can generate components for your App in your

-Add your own component templates.
-Quasar will be able to handle them.
+You can also add your own component templates.
+Quasar will be able to handle them too.

 You are able to create an ad-hoc web server to serve static-content web files from a folder.
 Browser sessions are automatically refreshed when content changes.
 User click/scroll can be synchronized.